Universe and terrestrial atmospheres

 Yes I'm depressed, but not every depressed person destroys themself.
 Why do I want to die?

-But I think there is something else important to consider.
+There is something else important to consider.
 Exactly as you say, suicide urges are thoughts.
-You use the word thought five times in your question!
+The word thought occurs five times in your question.

 You have a very important spiritual goal in this lifetime to try to get behind or between the compulsive experience of thought.

-These negative thoughts are certainly not evil, in the sense of malintent.
-You are not trying to hurt anyone else.
+These negative thoughts are certainly not evil, in the sense of mal-intent.
+The native is not trying to hurt anyone else.
 In fact, you are a very moral person!
-Your strong morality is evidenced by Shani's fierce drishti upon your Budha position in both radix and navamsha charts.
-Rather, the problem is one's naturally negative expectations and a level of Shani-imposed karmic bondage, or enslavement, to the experience of thought.
+Your strong morality is evidenced by Shani's fierce drishti upon your Budha position in both radix and navamsha varga.
+Rather, the problem is one's naturally negative expectations and a level of Shani-imposed limitation, even enslavement, to the experience of thought.

 Sad tale of a Friend's suicide